PackageKit/PackageKit/backends/hawkey/README.md

 Hawkey PackageKit Backend
 ----------------------------------------

-This backend is designed to *replace* the yum and zif backends in PackageKit.
+This backend is designed to *replace* the yum backend in PackageKit.

 It uses the following libraries: